rucker/weatherface/README.md

 =================
 PURPOSE
 -----------------
-The purpose of this project is essentially to satisfy my own curiosity while learning about the Pebble SDK while giving myself an excuse to get familiar with Git, Vim, and more.
+The purpose of this project is essentially to satisfy my own curiosity while learning about the Pebble SDK and brushing up on Android.
+Also, it's a good excuse for me to get familiar with Git, Vim, and more.

 DESIGN
 ----------------